GOMX-3 (GomSpace Express-3)

 In Figure 2, the following components are considered part of the bus (Ref.
 15)

-AstroFein RW-1 is nanosatellite reaction wheel assembled in a tetrahedron configuration aboard GOMX-3.
+- AstroFein RW-1 is a nanosatellite reaction wheel assembled in a tetrahedron configuration aboard GOMX-3.
 The AstroFein WDE driver board is used to control four of these wheels.

 The primary communications system of the satellite is a half-duplex UHF transceiver operating in the 435-438 MHz range to reach a nominal data rate of 9.6 kbit/s.
 The satellite makes use of a CubeSat Space Protocol, a network-type protocol implemented by all subsystems across the space link and the ground system, easing the integration and testing of systems as well as simplifying operations since every component is assigned a node with access to command resources available within the network.